Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 We have proposed an ADP control scheme to deal with infinite-horizon optimal control of PWA systems subject to linear and union-of-polyhedra (UoP) constraints, based on MILP.
 With carefully designed PWA penalty functions, the probably non-convex UoP constraints during the learning process are removed while the PWA properties of the value functions are maintained.
 We have formally analyzed the PWA properties and continuity of the value function, as well as the closed-loop stability and safety under the approximation errors.
 We have also designed an offline verification tool to make the proposed method reliable.
 Simulation results show that the ADP-based policies are near-optimal, and require much less online computational effort than conventional hybrid MPC.

-Topics for future work include eliminating the reliance on value function approximation, exploring more efficient sampling strategies, and considering multi-time-step constraints.
+The limitations of the proposed ADP method are threefold.
+The performance of the policies depends heavily on the approximation accuracy of value functions.
+Secondly, our method does not scale well to high-dimensional problems due to the dramatic growth of sampling complexity.
+Additionally, our method is limited to the cases involving UoP state constraints and linear input constraints.
+Therefore, topics for future work include eliminating the reliance on value function approximation, exploring more efficient sampling strategies, and considering general convex multi-time-step constraints.